campg2j003/esv-bible-shortcode-for-wordpress/readme.txt

 * Added remove option.

 == Upgrade Notice ==

+= 1.0.22 =
+Adds an options page to allow setting of caching defaults.

 = 1.0.21 =
 Adds caching of passages via the WordPress Transients API.